gitpod-io/retired-gatsby-website/src/docs/python_in_gitpod.md

 ## GUI Applications with wxPython

-To install wxPython to your repository please add the following to your [`.gitpod.Dockerfile`](https://www.gitpod.io/docs/42_config_docker/) if you don't have one please run `gp init` and commit the two generated files.
+To install wxPython to your repository please add the following to your [`.gitpod.Dockerfile`](https://www.gitpod.io/docs/42_config_docker/).
+If you don't have one, simply run `gp init` and commit the two generated files.

 ```dockerfile
 # This will pull the official Gitpod `vnc` image